 Veterans often carry experiences from their military service that present unique health care challenges.
 That’s why Village Hospice has partnered with the We Honor Veterans program through the National Hospice and Palliative Care Organization in collaboration with the Department of Veterans Affairs.
 The first step to providing quality end-of-life care to our nation’s veterans is through understanding and education.
 Village Hospice staff and volunteers participate in ongoing training programs to learn more about military culture and our countries’ wars.
 Whether it’s sitting near to hear a story or connecting veterans to available resources, our compassionate caregivers recognize their service with well-earned respect, honor and thanks.

 Within the We Honor Veterans program, there are levels of distinction based on involvement with veteran education, both in-house and throughout the community.
-As a three-star program working on four, Village Hospice identifies additional information about patients who are veterans, including branch of service, time of service, combat experience and possible access to VA benefits.
-Ensuring the very best care is provided to those who have served our country.
-We’re proud to serve those who have served us.
+As a three-star program working on four, Village Hospice identifies additional information about patients who are veterans, including branch of service, time of service, combat experience and possible access to VA benefits, ensuring the very best care is provided to those who have served our country.

 Regular visits with pets can have positive physical, emotional and mental benefits.
 Interacting with pets and their human companions can help ease depression and anxiety, calm emotions and create connection.
 Physical benefits can include lowering blood pressure, lowering heart rate and reducing overall stress.
 That’s why Village Hospice “Furry Friends” volunteers provide patients with comforting pet visits.
 All pets have been temperament-tested for appropriate behaviors during our pet/companion evaluation.
 Often, a pet visit triggers fond memories, and always helps warm hearts and laps, with love.